With restaurants, the most important thing to consider is the atmosphere.

 There are two hard and fast rules for restaurant lighting though.

 One: No ‘blue’ lighting.
 This is because it is too stark, which can make you feel like you are at a dentist’s office (not exactly the feeling you want to invoke in a fine dining establishment).
-It can also make the food look odd, as the blue tones can make it seem like the meal is discoloured.
+It also makes the food look odd, as the blue tones can make it seem like the meal is discoloured.

 Two: Install dimmers.
 This is because most restaurants like to set different moods for different seatings.
 For example, the lunch rush or early dinner time (when families frequent) will be more brightly lit, while the later seatings will have dimmer lighting to create a more intimate atmosphere.